Cooperation for Scalable Supervision of Autonomy in Mixed Traffic: Theoretical Analysis

 where the last equality comes from our assumption that each vehicle's location is distributed uniformly at random along the length of the ring, i.e. $H_i \sim U([0, c])$.
-However, note this does not require each vehicle's location be independent of other vehicles' positions.
+This uniform distribution is a product of the infinite uniform roadway that the ring road simulates~\cite{sugiyama2008traffic}; even if traffic occurs, it is equally likely to do so at each point on the road.
+Furthermore, because this work focuses on merging into free-flowing highways, nonuniform congestion is beyond our scope.
+However, note this does not require each vehicle's location be independent of other vehicles' positions; this is investigated further below.

 \end{proof}

 The uniform distribution assumption above may be satisfied both by (a) a situation in which traffic is flowing freely around the ring, and (b) a setting with stop-and-go traffic where the congestion is equally likely to occur at any point within the ring.
 A case not covered by the lemma is one in which congestion routinely occurs around the merge point, but this case is beyond the current scope of work given our focus on safety in high-speed merges.